nahjer/Growing/README.md

 FEATURES PLACEHOLDER

-## Getting started this app will help you to be able to keep track of your food dilevery at all times
+## Getting started this app will help you to be able to keep track of your growth and how well you are doing

 1. [Install the bot](https://github.com/apps/welcome) on the intended repositories.
 The plugin requires the following **Permissions and Events**: